okohll/abdocs/content/docs/security-and-compliance/security-features/usage-monitoring/usage-reporting.md

 If interested in activating this feature, please [get in touch](https://agilechilli.com/contact-us/).
 There will be a small recurring charge added to your bill.

+### Data stored
+#### Logins
+* Username
+* Date and time
+* IP Address
+* Country
+* Internet Service Provider organisation name and location
+* Client web browser (both summary and exact version details)
+* Client operating system

+#### Data changes (record creation / update / delete)
+* Username (in the case of an API call, will be 'Public API [IP address]'.
+In the case of a system workflow, 'System')
+* Date and time
+* Action (e.g. update or delete)
+* Table
+* Field (if a single field is updated)
+* Row ID - internal identifier of the record updated
+* Saved data

+#### View access
+This covers any time a view is opened or filtered, either by a user, or an API call
+* Username (in the case of an API call, will be 'Public API [IP address]')
+* Date and time
+* Tile and view name
+* Details - any filters and row limit applied
+* Rows - the number of records returned to the user or API
+* Processing time - the total server-side processing time in milliseconds needed to retrieve the data, and if for an API, transform it into JSON format
+* Of which Q time (API calls only) - to achieve a fair level of load balancing, agileBase operates a separate API request queue for each customer.
+If a request arrives and the system is still busy processing a previous request, the new one gets held in a queue.
+This field shows how much of the total processing time, in ms was spent waiting for previous requests to complete
+* Bytes (API calls only) - the number of bytes of JSON data returned via the API
+* Count - if many similar requests or API calls (to a particular view) reach the server in quick succession, they will be amalgamated together into one log line.
+The count then shows the number of requests the log line refers to, otherwise it will be 1.
+If more than one, then the **rows**, **processing time**, **of which q time** and **bytes** will represent the totals for all requests

+#### Table schema changes
+These are changes made to a table structure by someone with [manage]({{<relref "../privileges">}}) privileges, such as adding or removing a field.
+* Date and time
+* Username
+* Table name
+* Action e.g. 'add field', 'remove field'
+* Details - e.g. the name of the field

+#### View schema changes
+Changes made to a view structure, such as adding fields, filters, calculations or charts
+* Date and time
+* Username
+* Tile and view name
+* Action
+* Details - additional data related to the action, e.g. if adding a field, the field name

+## Authentication changes
+A log of administrative actions such as assigning a user to a role, assigning privileges, or user actions such as requesting a password reset
+* Date and time
+* Username (of the user making the change)
+* Action - e.g. add privilege
+* Table name - only if the action relates to a particular table, e.g. assigning a role to a table
+* Details - additional data related to the action, e.g. if adding a role to the table, the role name

 ## Standard reporting
 Built in reports are available in a number of areas, whether using the enhanced audit trail or standard logging.